Bikeman868/OwinFramework/readme.md

 it also specifies the user permissions required to access the functionallity it provides.
 My UI is a composition built from multiple UI components.

-How can I use redily available OWIN components to realize this design?
+Katana can do this I hear you say!
+But for me Katana missed the whole point of the open architecture that OWIN promised.
+Katana is an evolution of ASP.Net and as such is a huge suite of middleware components that work together but do not work with anything else.
+Sure Microsoft provided specific points of extensibility like creating your own view engine, but these things are extremely complex and it takes many hours to understand enough about the Katana ecosystem to extend it in any meaningful way.
+I don't think Katans is a good platform for everyone to use as a model for writing interoperable middleware components becuase it is full of details specific to the Microsoft implementation.
+In short I don't think Microsoft designed Katana to be the foundation of an open architecture for building middleware components, and I see that as a missed oportunity.

+This project set out to define an open architecture for building middleware components that work together, and in the spirit of the original OWIN design it comprises mostly interfaces that do not place constraints on the shape of the middleware compoennts.

-How can I source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose, and how does the session provider know whether it needs to establish session or not.
-The rules for establishing session for the API are just whether the endpont requires session or not, but for the UI if the page contains any components that need authentication then session is required.
-If I switch my authenticationto a different provider that is not session based, then session is only needed when the UI components need session.
+Using this framework I can I source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose, and the session provider knows whether it needs to establish session or not without knowing anything about the middleware downstream.
+This is just one example of the class of problems that this framework solves.

-I can't configure this with palin OWIN and have the flexibility to switch any OWIN middleware component for any other implementation without making substantial changes throughout my application.

-This project is an effort to fix this problem.

 If you are writing middleware components to share with others please read [the middleware development guide](middleware_developer.md).